Considerations and Limitations

-Before you restore VM guest OS files, check the following prerequisites:
+Before you restore VM guest OS files, check the following considerations and limitations.

 - You can restore VM guest OS files from a backup that has at least one successfully created restore point.

 - You can restore files whose names are written in all locales in the UTF-8 encoding.
 If the encoding is other than UTF-8, you can restore only files whose names are written in the English locale.

 - The multi-OS guest OS file restore wizard does not support restore of deduplicated volumes (for example, Microsoft Windows volumes with data deduplication enabled).

 - You cannot restore files from a backup created in the reverse incremental mode if the backup job is being performed.
 If the backup is created in the incremental backup mode and the backup job is being performed, you can restore files from any available restore point.

 - [For backups of BSD, macOS and Solaris VMs] You cannot restore files directly to the original location.
 Use the Copy to option instead.

 - [For backups of Linux workloads] You can restore files from basic disks, Linux LVM (Logical Volume Manager) and ZFS pools.
 Encrypted, RAID1 and mirrored LVM volumes are not supported.

 - [For backups of Linux workloads] RAID mounts and restores are not supported.